antoinebd29200/Antoine.code/README.md

 10528 paired-reads (in 120 unique pairings) successfully merged out of 11165 (in 278 pairings) input.
 11154 paired-reads (in 137 unique pairings) successfully merged out of 11797 (in 298 pairings) input.
-4349 paired-reads (in 85 unique pairings) successfully merged out of 4802 (in 179 pairings) input
+4349 paired-reads (in 85 unique pairings) successfully merged out of 4802 (in 179 pairings) input 17431 paired-reads (in 153 unique pairings) successfully merged out of 17812 (in 272 pairings) input.
+ 5850 paired-reads (in 81 unique pairings) successfully merged out of 6095 (in 159 pairings) input.
+ 3716 paired-reads (in 86 unique pairings) successfully merged out of 3894 (in 147 pairings) input.
+ 6865 paired-reads (in 99 unique pairings) successfully merged out of 7191 (in 187 pairings) input.
+ 4426 paired-reads (in 67 unique pairings) successfully merged out of 4603 (in 127 pairings) input.
+ 4576 paired-reads (in 101 unique pairings) successfully merged out of 4739 (in 174 pairings) input.
+ 6092 paired-reads (in 109 unique pairings) successfully merged out of 6315 (in 173 pairings) input.
+ 4269 paired-reads (in 20 unique pairings) successfully merged out of 4281 (in 28 pairings) input.
 ```{r}
 head(mergers[[1]])
 ##                                                                                                                                                                                                                                                       sequence